-Guest post by Joseph from RPP
+Guest post by Joseph of the Yeshuanikim

 When thinking about Moshiach, Jewish people generally find the idea of the Messiah both suffering and also achieving glory, hard to cope with.
 If he suffers he can’t be Moshiach, he must have failed!
 But is this really the case?